 Discarding and unlearning ingrained beliefs isn’t always easy.
 It forces us to question the way that we perceive our lives and the things that are in them.
 Just like wondering whether money vs hard work are really correlated.
 My goal for My Bulletproof Budget was always to teach other female entrepreneurs that there is more to budgeting than strategy and spreadsheets.
 That we shouldn’t need to apologize or change who we are in order to gain financial freedom and the life we deserve.

 We can’t get there without these important shifts in our mindset.
 You do not have to work your hands to the bone until 3 am or until you cry to live abundantly.
 It is all there for the taking.
 I have loads more useful information regarding budgeting and mindset on the Bulletproof Blog.
 Not only that, I offer free resources to help you get started and take back control of your finances.
-Check out the Strategic Savings Guide, and if you’ve any questions, shoot me a DM on Insta!
+Plus if you’re looking for personal or business support?
+I got you there too.
+Check out How to Work with Sarah, and if you’ve any questions, shoot me a DM on Insta!
 That’s where I hang.